Charles Maurice Pigott.

 Bio

 Charles’ research focuses on literature written today in the languages of the Aztecs, Mayas and Incas, which are still spoken by millions of indigenous people in Latin America.
-Charles is a Lecturer of Hispanic Studies at University of Strathclyde and Quondam Fellow of Hughes Hall (University of Cambridge).
-Between 2018 and 2021, he was Associate Professor of Literature at University of the Americas Puebla, Mexico, prior to which he held a three-year Leverhulme Early Career Fellowship at University of Cambridge, and a yearlong research fellowship at Autonomous University of Yucatán, Mexico.
-His monograph, Writing the Land, Writing Humanity: The Maya Literary Renaissance (Routledge, 2020), explored ecological perspectives in contemporary Maya literature from Mexico.
-His PhD (SOAS, 2013) explored perceptions of cultural identity in Andean folksongs which he documented during a year’s fieldwork in Peru.
+He is a Senior Lecturer in Hispanic Studies at the University of Strathclyde and Quondam Fellow of Hughes Hall, University of Cambridge.
+Between 2018 and 2021, he was Associate Professor of Literature at the University of the Americas Puebla, Mexico, prior to which he held a three-year Leverhulme Early Career Fellowship at the University of Cambridge, and a yearlong research fellowship at the Autonomous University of Yucatán, Mexico.
+His monograph, Writing the Land, Writing Humanity: The Maya Literary Renaissance (Routledge, 2020), explored ecological perspectives in contemporary Maya literature and was awarded Honourable Mention by the Modern Language Association.

 Interests